Sonia Kazovsky Artist, researcher, dramaturg based in Amsterdam, NL.

 The Latijnse School as a witness - in a search for an unruly cosmology

-Commissioned by Radboud Universityin Nijmegen in collaborating with POST – Platform for Contemporary Art and director Lieke Wouters and curator of public program Martine van Lubeek
+Commissioned by Radboud University, Nijmegen in collaboration with POST – Platform for Contemporary Art and director Lieke Wouters and curator of public programme Martine van Lubeek

 For more info and opening times see here and here.